Language

 How accurate is the cost estimate?

-The cost estimate is based on your entered unit prices multiplied by calculated quantities.
-Actual costs may vary based on local pricing, bulk discounts, delivery fees, and labor costs.
-Use it as a budgeting guide rather than an exact quote.
+The cost estimate multiplies your entered unit prices by the calculated quantities.
+Actual spending can vary with local pricing, bulk discounts, delivery fees, and labor, so treat the total as a budgeting guide rather than a firm quote.

 Fence Dimensions